UP-Cebu-Clearance-System/backend/README.md

         }
         ```
 - POST /clearance/apply (*student must apply in order for their name to seen in the approvers dashboard)
-    - Headers
+    - headers
         ```js
         {
             "Authorization": "Bearer <token>"
         }
         ```
-    - response:
+    - response
         ```js
         200 OK
         ```
 - POST /clearance/cancel (*if student want to cancel their application)
-    - Headers
+    - headers
         ```js
         {
             "Authorization": "Bearer <token>"
         }
         ```
-    - response:
+    - response
         ```js
         {
             message: 'Success / Error'